Michels & Hanley is actively looking to acquire or merge with an accountant who plans to retire within the next 1-5 years.

 - In 2017, M&H purchased a small practice from the widow of an accountant who had passed away several months earlier.
 Despite a sixth month gap between this accountant’s passing and the date of purchase, M&H was able to retain over half the clients.
 This transaction serves as an unfortunate reminder that it is critical for accountants to have a succession plan in place.
 Once clients learn of their accountant’s passing, they start looking for a new accountant almost immediately.
 The practice that they worked so hard to build can disappear very quickly.
 If this accountant had a succession plan in place, we are confident that 95% or more of her clients would have been retained.

 - In 2017, M&H purchased a $300,000 practice from a retiring accountant who provided tax, consulting, and write-up services.
 94% of the clients were retained.
 Of the clients that were retained, we have been able to provide additional services the retiring accountant couldn’t, which brought value to the relationship as well as many tax savings opportunities.
-One year later, all clients have remained with the firm other than two businesses that were sold.
+Four years later, all clients have remained with the firm other than two businesses that were sold.

 What Makes M&H Unique and Attractive to Your Clients